NLnetLabs/unbound/doc/unbound.conf.rst

     lesser attack than a forged address, which is why this scoping is safer than @ref val-permissive-mode@, but it is not nothing.

-    Note the interaction with @ref serve-expired@: when an expired answer for the same question is already in the cache, Unbound takes the serve-expired path first and the response is SERVFAIL, as with
+    Note the interaction with @ref serve-expired@.
+Once a permitted answer has been cached, a repeat query for the same question takes the serve-expired path before reaching this option, so the client is answered from that cached copy rather than from a fresh lookup; if that cached copy cannot be turned into a reply, the query is SERVFAIL even though this option would have served it.
+The cache entry need not be expired for the path to be taken.
+This is inherited from @ref val-permissive-mode@.

-    @ref val-permissive-mode@.
+    Only a bare negative answer is admitted: the answer section must be empty, the authority section at most an SOA, and the additional section empty.
+Those are the sections the validator does not vouch for and Unbound carries as received, so without that restriction a forged negative could smuggle records the signer never published - including an address record as name-server glue for the queried name - into the client response and the cache.
+A filtering resolver's block is a bare negative, so this costs the intended case nothing.

-    A CNAME or DNAME chain that ends in such a negative answer is not covered and still returns SERVFAIL.
-By the time the validator classifies the response it has already rewritten the rcode, so a chain that ended in NXDOMAIN is indistinguishable from one that ended in NODATA at the point this option applies; admitting chains wholesale would let a bogus positive chain through, which is the protection being kept here.
+    A CNAME or DNAME chain that ends in such an answer is NOT covered and still returns SERVFAIL - the response is classified as a chain rather than as a negative, and this option does not recognise it.
+That fails closed rather than leaking, but it is a real gap: a filter that blocks a name by pointing it at a blockpage and then answering NXDOMAIN for the target will still show the client SERVFAIL.
+Closing it means recognising the chain case and accounting for the chain's own validation, which this option deliberately does not attempt.

     Default: no